All Episodes

 Great to have you here.

-Rush Limbaugh, a brand new week of broadcast excellence, coming to you live and direct from the Limbaugh Institute for advanced conservative studies or ideological purity, as it's also called.
+Rush Limbaugh, a brand new week of broadcast excellence coming to you live and direct from the Limbaugh Institute for Advanced Conservative Studies or ideological purity as it's also called.

-Who gathers their donors to stand beside them on a stage announcing you many people try to hide their donors?
+Who gathers their donors to stand beside them on a stage announcing you many people try to hide their donor, but what you do is you gather your supporters.

 I don't know.

-I it's still undecided.
+It's still undecided.

-He's gathering his donors for a possible announcement.
+Undecided out there, but donors, he's gathering his donors for a possible announcement.

 You gather your supporters.

-Ladies and gentlemen, there's a story here of the uh what is this uh AP?
+Ladies and gentlemen, there's a story here.

 How did it get this bad on Capitol Hill?